-If you’re highly stressed and producing too much cortisol, that is also associated with inflammation and can contribute to distracting our adrenal glands from their important role of producing the estrogen that is needed for healthy joints (Jackie Lynch, The Happy Menopause).
+If you’re highly stressed and producing too much cortisol, that is also associated with inflammation and can contribute to distracting our adrenal glands from their important role of producing the estrogen post menopause (instead of the ovaries) that is needed for healthy joints (Jackie Lynch, The Happy Menopause).

 It could also be that we’re not staying hydrated enough, especially if hormonal changes are leading us to dehydrate, such as hot flashes and night sweats for example.
 Estrogen has a role to play in keeping us hydrated so we need to put more effort into that as it decreases.

 When it comes to pain we may experience the following:

 - unexplained stiffness

 - chronic joint pain